Raydius/raydolletecom/memory-bank/decisionLog.md

 **Implementation:** Will enhance the existing staticCopy.json with more detailed and specific content for each section.

+## March 2, 2025 - Multi-Page Routing Implementation

+**Context:** The website was initially a single vertically scrolling page with anchor links for navigation.

+**Decision:** Implemented React Router to create separate pages for each section while maintaining a consistent header and footer.

+**Rationale:**
+- Improves user experience by providing dedicated pages for each content section
+- Enables cleaner URLs (e.g., /tech, /dj, /music) instead of anchor links
+- Maintains the shared header/footer across all pages for consistent navigation
+- Allows for more focused content on each page
+- Provides better organization as content grows

+**Implementation:**
+- Installed React Router
+- Created a Layout component with shared Header and Footer
+- Extracted each section into its own page component
+- Set up routes in App.tsx
+- Updated navigation links to use React Router's Link component
+- Maintained the same visual design and content structure

 ## Future Decisions to Consider

 ### Visual Design System